alonrbar/redux-classic/README.md

     throw new Error("Invalid argument.
 Expected instance of MyComponent");
 ```

-Luckily redux-app supplies a utility method called `isInstanceOf` which you can use instead:
+Luckily redux-classic supplies a utility method called `isInstanceOf` which you can use instead:

 ```javascript
 class MyComponent {